German Khan: Legal

-In May 2017 Khan, along with fellow Alfa Bank owners Mikhail Fridman and Petr Aven, filed a defamation lawsuit against BuzzFeed for publishing the unverified Steele dossier, which alleges financial ties and collusion between Putin, Trump, and the three bank owners.
+In May 2017 Khan, along with fellow Alfa-Bank owners Mikhail Fridman and Petr Aven, filed a defamation lawsuit against BuzzFeed for publishing the unverified Steele dossier, which alleges financial ties and collusion between Putin, Trump, and the three bank owners.
 In October 2017 Khan, Fridman, and Aven also filed a libel suit against the private-investigation firm Fusion GPS and its founder Glenn Simpson, who had commissioned former MI6 agent Christopher Steele to compile the dossier, for circulating the dossier among journalists and allowing it to be published.
 In April 2018 Khan, Fridman, and Aven filed a libel suit against Steele in the Superior Court of the District of Columbia, but the suit was dismissed with prejudice the following August.

 Khan is one of many Russian "oligarchs" named in the Countering America's Adversaries Through Sanctions Act, CAATSA, signed into law by President Donald Trump in 2017.

 Personal life

 Khan has both Russian and Israeli citizenship.
-He and his wife Angelika have four children together, Jakob, Eleanora, Eva and Lev. and live in London and Moscow.
+He and his wife Angelika have five children together, Jakob, Eleanora, Eva and Jake. and live in London and Moscow.
 In 2010, Khan purchased a home on Eaton Square in London.
 Khan remains active with sports, for example participating in endurance, off-road, and rally driving competitions.
 He enjoys hunting and has a collection of sporting guns and rifles.
 According to WikiLeaks leaked US diplomatic cables, he was alleged in the past by other businesspeople to have carried handguns to business meetings in Russia.
-Khan also owns a villa in the Maremma region, a coastal area in Tuscany.
+Khan also owns a villa in Monte Argentario, a coastal area in Tuscany.

 Khan is the father-in-law of Alex van der Zwaan who, on 20 February 2018, pleaded guilty to charges raised by the investigation into Russian interference in the 2016 United States elections.
 Van der Zwaan was charged with lying to the FBI about his contacts with Rick Gates, and pleaded guilty to one count of making a false statement to investigators.
 On 3 April 2018, he was sentenced to 30 days in prison and fined $20,000.